Ian Rattray

 About me

 Welcome.
-I am a qualified, registered and experienced BACP Accredited Counsellor offering counselling and therapy to Individuals (adults and young people) and Couples.
+I am a qualified, registered and experienced BACP Accredited Counsellor offering counselling and psychotherapy to Individuals (adults and young people) and Couples.

 What brings you to Counselling?